 1885 - Harry Uren was born in Barton Regis, Bristol.
 He joined the reds as an amateur in 1906, turning out 45 times and notching twice before joining Everton in February 1912 in exchange for Billy Lacey and Tommy Gracie.

-1977 - Northern Irish 1990's youth forward Davy Larmour was born in Dundonald.
-He never broke through to the first-team at Anfield, although he was part of the victorious FA Youth Cup winning squad in 1996, and moved to Doncaster Rovers in August 1996.
+1977 - Northern Irish 1990’s youth forward Davy Larmour was born in Dundonald.
+He never broke through to the first-team at Anfield, although he was part of the victorious FA Youth Cup winning squad in 1996, moving on to Doncaster Rovers in August 1996.
 He was last seen playing for Harland & Wolff Welders back in his native country.

 Twice against PNE

 We have twice faced Preston North End in opening top-flight matches on this day in history.

 1947 - We won 3-1 at Anfield with Albert Stubbins netting twice and Billy Liddell also on target.
 Willie McIntosh scored the first of his four goals past us.